What happens in a consultation?

 to one specific hair loss disease.
 Androgenetic Alopecia, however, is the #1 cause of

 hair loss.
-Androgenetic alopecia can cause an experience in hair loss as early teenage
+Androgenetic alopecia can cause an experience in hair loss as early teenage years.

-Men- this type of baldness is typically characterized by hair
+This type of baldness is typically characterized by hair loss that begins at

-may be partial or complete baldness.
+the temples and crown.
+The end result may be partial or complete baldness.

-loss limited to thinning at the front, sides or crown.
+with androgenetic alopecia, hair loss is usually limited to thinning at the

+front, sides or crown.
 Complete baldness rarely occurs in women.

 The majority of women with androgenic alopecia have diffuse thinning on all areas of the scalp.
 Men on the other